Mass Spectra of $\Lambda_Q\bar{\Sigma}_Q$ Hexaquark States in QCD Sum Rules: Numerical Analysis

-For the baryonium currents constructed by the Type-I baryonic interpolating currents, we find that the states with $J^P = 0^-$ and $1^-$ admit reliable Borel windows.
-For the charm sector, the $J^P = 0^-$ and $1^-$ states exhibit only very narrow but still acceptable Borel windows, while for the bottom sector, the corresponding Borel windows are significantly broader.
-We also observe that the decay constants, or equivalently the coupling strengths, for the bottom sector are roughly an order of magnitude larger than those for the charm sector.
-This indicates that in the bottom sector, these baryonium configurations couple much more strongly to the interpolating currents we have chosen, lead to broader Borel windows.
+Finally, totally 10 baryonium states are found.
+For the baryonium currents constructed by the Type-I baryonic interpolating currents, we find that the states with $J^P = 0^-$ and $1^-$ admit reliable Borel windows for the bottom sector; but for the charm sector, no Borel windows can be obtained unless broaden the pole dominant condition to $R^{\text{PC}}_{X,J^{P}} > 15\%$, which would be unreliable.
 For the states with $J^P = 0^+$ and $1^+$, no reliable Borel window can be identified, suggesting that such configurations do not couple effectively to the currents employed in this work.
 The corresponding numerical results are summarized in Table.~\ref{1mass}.
-Fig.~\ref{fig:10-} presents the relevant curves for the $J^P = 0^-$ baryonium states.
-Figs.~(a) and (b) show the masses in the charm and bottom sectors, respectively; figs.~(c) and (d) display the pole contribution $R^{\text{PC}}$ for the charm and bottom sectors; figs.~(e) and (f) illustrate the ratios $R^{\langle \mathcal{O}_n \rangle}$ for $n = 10, 11, 12$ in the charm and bottom sectors.
+Fig.~\ref{fig:10-} presents the relevant curves for the hidden-bottom baryonium states.
+Panels (a) and (b) shows the masses for the $0^-$ and $1^-$ states, respectively; panels.~(c) and (d) displays the pole contribution $R^{\text{PC}}$ for the $0^-$ and $1^-$ states, respectively; panels.~(e) and (f) illustrate the ratios $R^{\langle \mathcal{O}_n \rangle}$ for $n = 10, 11, 12$ in the $0^-$ and $1^-$ states.
 Since the contribution from the dimension 11 condensate is identically zero in this channel, it is not shown in the figure.
-Fig.~\ref{fig:11-} presents the corresponding curves for the $J^P = 1^-$ baryonium states, whose each sub-figure has the same meaning as in Fig.~\ref{fig:10-}.